plainionist/plainionist.github.io/_posts/2018-02-20-Implementing-Clean-Architecture-Controller-Presenter.md

 I don't know.
 As mentioned already, personally I consider my approach as a pragmatic and simple way to combine Asp.Net MVC with the
 Clean Architecture.
 So I am happy for now ...

 But let's assume I would now want to separate controller and presenter.
-How would i implement that separation?
+How would I implement that separation?

 ## Separating controller and presenter

-As a simple first step I would just keep all the code before the call to the interactor in the controller and move everything after that call into the presenter.
+As a first simple step I would just keep all the code before the call to the interactor in the controller and move everything after that call into the presenter.

 ```F#